 Aside from a standard survey, I wanted to have a more comprehensive reflection tool to really think about the course as a whole and for each participant to consider their journey from the beginning of the course to where they are now.

-There are a variety of thinking routines that are excellent tools for reflecting (e.g. I used to think…Now I think.., Chalk Talk, Ladder of Feedback, Connect-Extend-Challenge) but I wanted to use a new thinking routine (as it was a new course!).
+There are a variety of Project Zero thinking routines that are excellent tools for reflecting (e.g. I used to think…Now I think.., Chalk Talk, Ladder of Feedback, Connect-Extend-Challenge).
 I chose ESP+I thinking routine from the new book ‘The Power of Making Thinking Visible’.
 This routine looks at the key areas of meaningful reflection by focusing on 4 categories: Experience, Struggles, Puzzles, +Insights.
 I asked participants to write their reflections and send them to me.
 The plan is to then share their initial 1-2-1 notes with each participant so that they can see whether they achieved their initial goals and can plan future actions.

 Learning to reflect on their experiences throughout the course has helped participants to become more aware of their challenges or puzzles, whilst also giving them the time to recognise their development and successes.
 As a result, I’ve been able to reflect on the course I created and can continually make additions and adaptations for the next time we run it.